suketk/veritalabs/intentionality.md

         alt_text: Accountability
       headline: Commit
       content:
-        You set a penalty to hold yourself accountable and give the program a fair chance.
+        You set a penalty to hold yourself accountable - so you give the program a fair chance.
         <br><br>
         Enforce it yourself or have us do it for you.
     col_2: